 The small cell technology proposed by the applicant is the least environmentally impactful wireless technology currently available.
 As small cell technology requires sites to be located in close proximity to one another and closer to targeted service areas, co-locating small cell sites on macro cell towers (which are often located far outside service areas) is often infeasible.
-As such, a 2.5-mile radius alternative map does not identify feasible alternative locations.
-Instead of providing a 2.5-mile radius map, the applicant has identified and researched alternative sites within the required service area.
+As discussed above, a 2.5-mile radius alternative map was not required.
+As local jurisdictions cannot force wireless providers to locate outside the public ROW, this map would not identify feasible alternative right-of-way locations to serve the target area.
+Instead, the applicant has identified and researched alternative sites within the required service area.
 This alternative site analysis (Attachment E) assessed the feasibility of locating the proposed small wireless facility on nearby joint utility poles.
-The utility poles identified in the alternative site analysis would either require significant tree trimming, or could not meet GO-95 safety separation standards.
+The utility poles identified in the alternative site analysis would either require significant tree trimming, could not meet GO95 safety separation standards, or would also require a pole extension.
 As such, the applicant was unable to identify any existing wireless facilities or alternative poles that would allow an opportunity for co-location or provide the necessary coverage to the target area.